barrucadu/memo.barrucadu.co.uk/memos/personal-finance.markdown

 ### Once every so often

-Every so often (once or twice a week) I check my various financial statements and reconcile transactions in the journal:
+Every so often (every week or two) I check my various financial statements and reconcile transactions in the journal:

 1. For every transaction in the statement, find the corresponding